 Don’t worry, we’re here to help!
-Read on for these top 10 exercise tips to make sure your workout does more good than it does harm.
+Read on for these top 10 exercise tips to make sure your workout does more good than it harms.

 If you want to reduce the risk of strain and injury, you need a proper warm-up and cool-down routine.
 Make sure you start and finish by stretching every major muscle group.

-If you don’t have a treadmill, you can jog in place or jumping jacks for example.
+If you don’t have a treadmill, you can jog in place or jump jacks for example.
 Or even use a skipping rope if you have one handy.
-By going through the full range of motion for your muscles it loosens them up and makes them more pliable.
+By going through the full range of motion for your muscles loosens them up and makes them more pliable.